Goal Kernel Planning: Linearly-Solvable Non-Markovian Policies for Logical Tasks with Goal-Conditioned Options: Algorithm: Linearly-Solvable Goal Kernel Dynamic Programming

 \subsection{Compositionality and Transfer}

-A key advantage of computing the solution in the GS pertains to \textit{Grounding Invariance} (property $\mathbf{P2}$), conferred by \textit{Policy Remappability} (property $\mathbf{P1}$).
-Consider a solution for the tLMDP problem $\mathscr{L}_1$ under grounding $h_1$. $\mathbf{P1}$ means that under a new grounding function $h_2$ for $\mathscr{L}_2$, the GS-index $\pi_\dg$ now references a different policy and desirability vector, and also conditions different dynamics in $J_{All}$.
-Since the matrices $Q_\pi$ and $P_\kappa$ are the only two matrices whose elements are functions of $h$, if these matrices are exactly the same under $h_1$ and $h_2$, then \eqref{eq:tlmdp} is the same, holding the task-matrices $Q_{\sigma \dg}$ and $Q_{\sigma}$ constant.
-Furthermore, \eqref{eq:tlmdp} being a largest eigenvector solution implies that if $Q_{\pi,h_2}$ is a scalar multiple of $Q_{\pi,h_1}$, it has the same solution.
-This means that the solution for $\mathscr{L}_1$ will preserve cost-minimization for the new grounding $h_2$, which can change distances between sub-goals.
-This invariance is called a \underline{t}ask and \underline{c}ost preserving Grounding Invariant Equation (tc-GIE), as in \eqref{eq:GIE1}:
+A key advantage of computing the solution in the AS pertains to \textit{Affordance Invariance} (property $\mathbf{P2}$), conferred by \textit{Policy Remappability} (property $\mathbf{P1}$).
+Consider a solution for the TLMDP problem $\mathscr{L}_1$ under affordance function $F_1$. $\mathbf{P1}$ means that under a new affordance function $F_2$ for $\mathscr{L}_2$, the AS-index $o_\dg$ now references a different policy and desirability vector, and also conditions different dynamics in $J_{All}$.
+Since the matrices $Q_o$ and $G_{so}$ are the only two matrices whose elements are functions of $F$, if these matrices are exactly the same under $F_1$ and $F_2$, then \eqref{eq:TLMDP} is the same, holding the task-matrices $Q_{\sigma \alpha}$ and $Q_{\sigma}$ constant.
+Furthermore, \eqref{eq:TLMDP} being a principal eigenvector solution implies that if $Q_{o,F_2}$ is a scalar multiple of $Q_{o,F_1}$, it has the same solution, the solution for $\mathscr{L}_1$ will preserve cost-minimization for the new grounding $F_2$, which can change distances between sub-goals.
+This invariance is called a \underline{t}ask and \underline{c}ost preserving Grounding Invariant Equation (tc-GIE),